yxiao66666/natumi_ramen/README.md

 }
 ```

 In the code snippet above, you can see how I utilised the divine intellect.
-Obviously, the function checks if the bokking time is valid, and writing such a function was a piece of cake for me as I am a gifted programmer. \
+Obviously, the function checks if the booking time is valid. \
-In fact, the god questioned my judgement and he asked me **"yxiao66666, are you worthy to be the man who creates the website for your girlfriend?
-If you are, you must answer: is this a junk, or is this divine intellect?"** I will leave you with that!
-Happy coding guys!

 ## Screenshots
 ### List of Sample Page